clux/provision/README.md

 # dotclux
-Use this if you are clux and you are reinstalling linux.
+Use this if you are clux and you are installing linux.

 ## Usage
 Follow this, in order listed: